bentomhall/nih-system/homebrewery/world/player-options.md

 ### Devotion Spells
 Each Planar Devotion has a list of associated spells.
 You gain access to these spells at the levels specified in the devotion description.
 These count as spells known for you but do not count against the limit of spells you can know.

-If you gain a devotion spell that doesn’t appear on the Planar Warrior spell list, the spell is nonetheless a planar warrior spell for you.
+If you gain a devotion spell that doesn't appear on the Planar Warrior spell list, the spell is nonetheless a planar warrior spell for you.

 ### Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.
+As normal, you can't increase an ability score above 20 using this feature.

 Alternatively, if your GM allows, you can pick a feat that you qualify for.